mui/material-ui/docs/data/material/components/alert/alert.md

 The Alert component can be used to provide important and potentially time-sensitive information in an unobtrusive manner.

 :::info
-This component is not documented in the [Material Design guidelines](https://m2.material.io/), but Material UI supports it.
+This component is no longer documented in the [Material Design guidelines](https://m2.material.io/), but Material UI will continue to support it.
 :::

 ### Usage